remotestorage/remotestorage.js/doc/contributing/docs.rst

 automatically build a new version of the site and publish it to `remotestoragejs.readthedocs.io <https://remotestoragejs.readthedocs.io>`_.

-This means that if you want to contribute to the documentation [#f1]_, you don't necessarily have to set up Sphinx and sphinx-js locally (especially for small changes).
+This means that if you want to contribute to the documentation, you don't necessarily have to set up Sphinx and sphinx-js locally (especially for small changes).
 However, if you want to preview what your local changes look like when they are rendered as HTML, you will have to set up local builds first.